 Notes

-- A couple tablespoons of all-purpose flour or cornstarch added to the meat mixture will help to thicken it and give it structure.
+- Stir a couple of tablespoons of all-purpose flour or cornstarch into the meat mixture to help thicken the filling and give it structure.

-- Shepherd's pie can be made in a casserole dish, cast iron skillet, or large braiser.
+- You can bake shepherd's pie in a 9x13-inch casserole dish, cast iron skillet, or large braiser.